cityjson/cjio_dbexport/README.rst

 * the ``lod<value>`` keys point to the geometry column with the corresponding LoD

-By default each LoD is written to a separate file. by using the ``--multi-lod`` command line option it is possible to write all the LoDs to a single file.
+For example if you want to export the LoD0 and LoD1.3 (see yaml above) but write each LoD into a separate file, then you need to run the export process twice.
+Once for each LoD, by keeping only ``lod0: geom_lod0`` or ``lod13: geom_lod13`` respectively for the desired LoD.

 Creating a tile index